NCIS: Los Angeles 12X01 “The Bear” brings back the team, the stakes and …a very different world.

-I’ve been a fan of NCIS: LA for over ten years.
+I’ve been a fan of NCIS: Los Angeles for over ten years.
 I covered the show on another website for a while, and then sort of …let it fall from my list of priorities.
 I was still watching it, mind you; I just wasn’t watching it live.
 During this coronavirus pandemic, however, as I caught up to the last few episodes, I thought …why aren’t I?
 I enjoy this show too much to allow it to become an afterthought.

 Back when I first started watching live – in season 3, how young and innocent we were back then – I fell in love with a ship, but in the subsequent seasons I have fallen in love with a team, and now going into season 12, I can happily report this is the one procedural on TV (I’ll make a caveat here for Lucifer, which I do not consider a true procedural) that boasts a cast of characters that I enjoy in its entirety.

 Not just that – it’s one of the few that doesn’t treat it’s so called “secondary characters” as afterthoughts.
 Sure, the fact that we’ve had 12 seasons helps, but there’s also a real respect behind-the-scenes for the idea that this isn’t just about two people, or about four …this is about everyone in the office of Special Projects.

 This feels especially true now, as the team once again expands beyond Callen, Sam, Kensi and Deeks and gets ready to accommodate two more field agents: Fatima and Devin.
 Now, to be perfectly honest, I love and have loved the original team, but I will never be mad the show has decided to add more diversity, and I’ve liked what we’ve seen so far from both Fatima and Devin.